ywang512/boto3-iris/README.md

 - `model-pca-logistic.txt` and `model-MLP.txt` logs the outputs for training and evaluating two different models (PCA+Logistic and MLP).

 - Other graphics using the same naming methods show the results of EDA and model evaluation.

+Please also feel free to check out my [s3 bucket](http://ywang-iris-public.s3-website-us-east-1.amazonaws.com/) for this small project.

+Thank you again for your time!